 When can I resume my normal activities?

 Doing your normal activities is an important part of regaining your strength.
 However, follow the guidelines below:

-- Do not lift heavy objects, strain, or do strenuous exercise for at least 6 weeks after your surgery.
+- Do not lift heavy objects (more than 10 pounds), strain, or do strenuous exercise for at least 6 weeks after your surgery.

 - Walking is a good way to increase your endurance.
 You can climb stairs but try to limit how often you do this for the first week you are home.
 Do not go out by yourself until you are sure of what you can do.

 - Rest as needed, but if you cannot sleep at night, it may be a sign that you are resting too much during the day.

 When can I resume sexual activity?